mmhaque4/RazorPagesMusic/README.md

 # MyBarrelRacers

 ## Overview
-**MyBarrelRacers** is a Razor Pages web application that allows users to manage barrel racing participants and their scores.
+**MyBarrelRacers is a web application for the CST8256- Web programming language I **MyBarrelRacers** is a Razor Pages web application that allows users to manage barrel racing participants and their scores.
 The app lets you:
 - Add new racers.
 - View, edit, or delete racer records.